So Business List. Other Airplane Checklists. Not for Pilots but for Engineers

 The result of our work will be the design documentation.
 Its creation requires both two stages of work and inspections after each individual task.
 All these calculations are necessary to confirm the strength and reliability of the airplane.

-It’s clear that we don’t need to describe the full complexity of the wing right now.
-But if the design process were to be divided into two parts, and each of these parts into separate tasks, the scheme would look something like this.
+It's clear that we don't need to describe the full complexity of the wing right now.
+But if the design process were to be divided into two phases, and each of them into separate tasks, the scheme would look something like this.

 Designing Checking Analysis Checking